matthewkastor/atropa-server/README.md

  extension `js`, use `jsn`.
 The only requirement is that `jsn` files export a single function that accepts two parameters.
-The first parameter given to the function will be the `response` object, which you will use to send your servers response to arbitrary requests made to your `jsn` file.
+The first parameter given to the function will be the `response` object, which you will use to send your server's response to arbitrary requests made to your `jsn` file.
 The second parameter given to the function will be the `request` object, jam packed with everything you'll ever want to know about the request made to your server.
  For an example of a basic `jsn` file scroll down.
 For details on the `request`